 The physical environment and our interaction with it.
 Emphasis on earth processes affecting humans, such as flooding, erosion, groundwater, landslides and earthquakes.
 The impact of humans upon the environment along with the application of the science of geology to these impacts.
 Air, water and soil pollution studied from a physical-chemical standpoint.
 The depletion of energy and mineral resources and the need for humans to design with nature.
 Two or four hours of lab per week depending on the credit.
 Field trip(s) may be required.
+May not be taken for credit by students who have had GLG 135.
 NS/LS